Poisonous Plants for Dogs: Which Houseplants Are Toxic?

 In addition to Easter favorites like lilies and tulips that were mentioned above, certain holiday seasonal plants are best avoided.
 This includes:

-This plant also causes stomach upset, which may be accompanied by more severe effects like an abnormal heart rate, difficulty breathing, seizures, collapse, and (in large amounts) death.
+If ingested, this plant also causes stomach upset, which may be accompanied by more severe effects like an abnormal heart rate, difficulty breathing, seizures, collapse, and (in large amounts) death.

 SEE ALSO: Holiday Safety Tips for Pet Parents